togetherwithasteria/accounts/src/assets/privacy.md

 We use information collected from our users to administer their Nefomemes Network accounts.

+We use information collected from our users to provide a better

 ## How We Share information

 We share some user data with third-party sites and services that have been granted permission by the user to access some of their information.
 The user can revoke their permission at any time.